josephchoe/josephchoe.com/_app/_posts/2021-11-12-exploring-ruby-cgi.md

 puts "Hello, world!"
 ```

-Via CGI, we're printing output to the user when we print messages to `$stdout`.
+Via CGI, we're printing output to the user on the browser by printing messages to `$stdout`.
 You can see familiar elements like the HTTP status code, a header, and the body of the response separated from the headers by a newline.

 If you run this script, it will simply print to `$stdout`: